Explaining Patterns in Data with Language Models via Interpretable Autoprompting: Conclusion and Discussion

 \section{Conclusion and Discussion}

-\methods makes a meaningful step towards finding natural-language prompts that are both (i) semantically meaningful and (ii) yield strong generalization performance.
-Nevertheless, the search algorithms used in this work are computationally intensive and fail to recover descriptions of complex datasets.
-Future work could explore algorithmic variants that make \methodlongs more efficient and accurate.

-Besides algorithmic improvements, future work could explore using \methods in different ways.
-One such direction could elicit \textit{targeted} information from data via the use of a \textit{template}.
+\methods makes a meaningful step towards finding natural language prompts that are both accurate and human-interpretable.
+We show this method can be used to recover dataset descriptions, produce transferable prompts, and provide explanations for experimental data.
+One future direction could elicit \textit{targeted} information from data via the use of a \textit{template}.
 For example, one may use \methods to extract feature importance by prepending the learned prompt with the string ``To get the answer from the inputs, the most important inputs are \blank''.
-As another example, in a scientific study such as the fMRI study in \cref{subsec:fmri}, a scientist interested in a particular topic (e.g. \textit{fear}) may investigate that particular topic by making a more specific template (e.g. \textit{How are these words related to the concept of ``fear''}?).
+As another example, in a scientific study such as the fMRI study in \cref{sec:science}, a scientist interested in a particular topic (e.g. \textit{fear}) may investigate that particular topic by making a more specific template (e.g. \textit{How are these words related to the concept of ``fear''}?).

-While we focus on text, \methods could be applied more generally in any setting where an LLM performs well and takes input in a human-understandable form.
+While we focus on text, \methods could be applied generally settings where an LLM performs well.
 For example, in computer vision, an interpretable autoprompt may look like a mask of an image, and in vision-language models, an interpretable prompt may be a description of a vision task, e.g. \textit{find the largest shape in this image}.